This blog has been edited to include the start date of the BWSS 24/7 crisis line.

 The COVID-19 pandemic poses specific challenges for women in our communities.
 Our services and programs are the vital community-based response positioned to make a difference.
 I have written to our federal and provincial governments seeking additional funding support to assist women and women-serving organizations in B.C., and specifically in Metro Vancouver where BWSS is based.

 The work of our organizations is to alleviate isolation, as well as, providing vital support services that increase women’s safety and keep women alive.
 Our support services span crisis domestic and sexual violence intervention, victim services, drop-in services, support groups, meals and food services, shelters for homeless/precariously housed and women’s transitional, second stage, and supportive housing.
 We are some of the most under-resourced members of our Canadian safety net and yet we stand on the front-line every day in the interest of the members of our communities who experience profound marginalization, gender violence, and systemic discrimination.

 Our services will continue to remain open and we encourage women to make choices that are best for them.
 If you or you know someone who needs support, please call the Battered Women’s Support Services crisis line at 604-687-1867 or toll-free at 1-855-687-1868.
-Our phone lines are open from Monday to Friday from 10 am to 5 pm and on Wednesdays from 10 am to 8 pm.
+Our phone lines are open 24/7.
 For more information, visit our website.

 Angela has brought tangible transformation through extensive grassroots community-based organizing to redress systemic and institutional barriers that undermine the liberation of women and girls.
 Her Tedx talk Four Ways Men Relate to Violence against Women is both provocative and instructive.
 Angela was named a 2014 Remarkable Woman by the City of Vancouver and Vancouver Magazine named her one of Vancouver’s 50 Most Powerful People.